pombredanne/centidb/docs/index.rst

 ordered-map interface, adding features that often tempt developers to use more complex systems.

-Functionality is provided for forming ordered compound keys, managing and querying secondary indices, and a binary encoding that preserves the ordering of tuples of primitive values.
-Combining the simplicity of a key/value store with the convenience of a DBMS indexing system, while absent of any storage-specific protocol/language/encoding/data model, or the impedence mismatch that necessitates use of ORMs, it provides for a compelling programming experience.
+Functionality is provided to form ordered compound keys, create and query indices, and a binary tuple encoding that preserves the ordering of its elements.
+Combining the simplicity of a key/value store with the convenience of DBMS indexing, while absent of any storage-specific protocol/language/encoding/data model, or the impedence mismatch that necessitates use of ORMs, it provides for a compelling programming experience.

-Few constraints exist: there is no enforced value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever best suits or is already used by a project.
+Few constraints exist: there is no enforced value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever best suits a project.

 Batch value compression is supported, trading read performance for improved compression ratios, while still permitting easy access to data.
 Arbitrary key